-From Body Scrubs to Hair Treatments: 5 DIY Recipes Using Coffee
+7 DIY Coffee Scrub Recipes—From Face Masks to Hair Treatments

 Directions:

 Prepare strong coffee, then add a bit of water.
-Let it cool until the mixture is luke warm.
+Let it cool until the mixture is lukewarm.
 Standing in the tub, pour the liquid onto your hair and scalp, then wrap hair with a plastic cap.
 Sit for 20 minutes.
 Wash out with warm water.

 4. Cellulite Eliminating Body Scrub

 It’s been tried and tested, and while it’s hard to completely eliminate cellulite, this body scrub works particularly well.
-The properties in coffee have been found to help diminish the look of cellulite and the added benefit of coconut oil in the recipe will keep your skin moisturized and silly smooth.
+The properties in coffee have been found to help diminish the look of cellulite, and the added benefit of coconut oil in the recipe will keep your skin moisturized and super-smooth.

 Ingredients: